dltxio/idem-old/README.md

 ## User Story 2:  Verify an already registered user

+Often a site will email users once they have created an account with an email address and password.
+At this step, the site could also pass an unsigned url for the users to scan with their Idem app to validate their email and other claims.

 ```text
 As an existing unverfied customer of exchange.com,
 I want to verify my KYC requirements via IDEM,